This page offers a quick overview of resources for our GP tutors and introduces the support we offer.

 Equally, those students who do choose primary care should be able to look back on their experiences with us as an engaging and solid introduction to their chosen specialism.
 So our role as GP Tutors is to offer students the best possible opportunities for learning in primary care and to guide students in making the most of them.

-– Dr John Benson, Senior Lecturer and Director at GPEG
+– Dr John Benson, Senior Lecturer and Director at GPEG (to 2018)

 Want to be a GP tutor?
 Take action now